SadeCJohnson/Technical-User-Guide-Write-Ups/XRP-Ledger-Wallet-Documentation/concepts/high-level-developer-guide.md

 #### Resources
 - Tech Stack Diagram Can be [here](https://xrpl.org/img/ecosystem.svg).
 - Click [here](https://spring.io/guides/gs/rest-service/) for guidance on creating a RESTful Web Service in **Java**.
 - Curious about any of the following?
-Click [here](https://xrpl.org/get-started-with-the-rippled-api.html)
+Click [here](https://xrpl.org/get-started-with-the-rippled-api.html).
   - sample payload
   - sample response
-  - makeup of the objects that a wallet holds.
+  - makeup of the objects that a wallet holds